footfish/numan/README.md

 The project loosely uses [DDD (domain driven design)](https://en.wikipedia.org/wiki/Domain-driven_design) and the  [standard Go project layout](https://github.com/golang-standards/project-layout).

 DDD's main principle is that classes should match the business domain.
-In this case the main _business objects_ being a 'numbering' record and a change 'history'.
+In this case the main _business objects_ being a 'numbering' record, a change 'history' log and the 'users'.

-For this project the _business objects_ (history, numbering, user) are defined as an interface in the root folder (history.go, numbering.go, user.go), then object logic is 'layered' in the app directory (I guess you could call this Go's version of method overloading ).
+For this project the _business objects_ (history, numbering, user) are defined as an interface in the root folder (history.go, numbering.go, user.go), then object logic is 'layered' in the service directory (I guess you could call this Go's version of method overloading ).

 To demonstrate using an example from the project folders.

 - 'numbering' is a _business object_
 - /numbering.go <- this defines the _business object API_ ie. interface and structs
-- /internal/app/numbering.go <- this implements the numbering interface to the core application
+- /internal/service/numbering.go <- this implements the numbering interface to the core service
-- /internal/app/datastore/numbering.go <- this implements the numbering storage layer
+- /internal/service/datastore/numbering.go <- this implements the numbering storage layer

 This pattern allows for:
+- Separation of concerns
 - Easily changing/adding new layers.
 For example swapping to a different storage mechanism.
 - Avoids circular dependencies (which go does not allow).